simk395/CTF-Writeups/Crackmes/Level 2/TinyCrackme/solution.md

 Analyzing the function will show that the mechanism to checking the password is in the main function.
 However, it's difficult to follow the through with it.

-Taking a look at the assembly code, it shows that the password is stored in EDX and the string we entered is stored in ECX.
+Taking a look at the assembly code, it shows that the password is stored in EDX and the string we entered is stored in EDX.
 Let's open up a debugger to check out what is stored in ECX.

 ![Register Values](./images/register_values.png)